ODU-CS410-SU25-EMERALD/Tempered-AI-Wiki/functionality-addcourse.md

 ---
-title: How to register a course (educators)
+title: How to register a course
 permalink: /functionalities/addcourse/
 ---